jasoneveleth/voronoi2/README.md

 status line far down enough that the longest straight line is too short.
 Thus, the formula is `ymin - sqrt((xmax - xmin)^2 + (ymax - ymin)^2)`.

+Turns out I knew what I was doing when I didn't go with the array implementaion of a binary tree.
+That works great and is super elegant until you are trying to rearrange the tree in a nontrivial way - like skipping over a node by reassigning pointers.
+To do that it'd be like O(n) or something idk.
+Anyway, I reimplemented everything and now it works (at least for 3 points)!

 # Debug

 - I had the wrong criteria for being an internal node, I said both children